 Mechanical demolition is a complicated job – that’s why you need experts with a full fleet of state-of-the-art demolition machines.
 To help you better understand the demolition process (and who doesn’t like learning about massive machines), let’s go over some of the equipment we might use in your demolition project:

 Excavators are the Swiss army knife of a demolition project.
 We have a wide array of attachments available for all of our excavators: grapples, pulverizers, sheers, and many more.

 This suite of different attachments means that our excavators can be used to demolish anything from drywall to concrete and steel.
-Our fleet includes excavators that range in size from 8000 lbs to 120,000 lbs, so no matter how big or small your demolition project, we have the tools for the job.
+Our fleet includes excavators that range in size from 8000 lbs to 120,000 lbs, so no matter how big or complex your demolition project, we have the tools for the job.